hashicorp/terraform-provider-azurerm/website/docs/r/site_recovery_replicated_vm.html.markdown

 * `recovery_vault_name` - (Required) The name of the vault that should be updated.
 Changing this forces a new resource to be created.

+* `recovery_replication_policy_id` - (Required) Id of the policy to use for this replicated vm.
+Changing this forces a new resource to be created.

-* `source_recovery_fabric_name` - (Required) Name of fabric that should contains this replication.
+* `source_recovery_fabric_name` - (Required) Name of fabric that should contain this replication.
 Changing this forces a new resource to be created.

 * `source_vm_id` - (Required) Id of the VM to replicate Changing this forces a new resource to be created.